-Our office is equipped with one of the most sophisticated variable field, high resolution cone beam computed tomography (CBCT) machines on the market.
-The new generation of CBCT machines has an amazingly low dose of radiation (1/100 a standard medical CT or roughly the equivalent of a 4 hour commercial airline flight) and superior imaging capability.
-This technology allows us to precisely map anatomical structures such as nerves and blood vessels, determine the quality and quantity of available bone for implant placement, assess endodontic lesions, diagnose root fractures, resorptive processes and much more.
+Our office is equipped with one of the most sophisticated variable fields, high resolution cone-beam computed tomography (CBCT) machines on the market.
+The new generation of CBCT machines has an amazingly low dose of radiation (1/100 a standard medical CT or roughly the equivalent of a 4-hour commercial airline flight) and superior imaging capability.
+This technology allows us to precisely map anatomical structures such as nerves and blood vessels, determine the quality and quantity of available bone for implant placement, assess endodontic lesions, diagnose root fractures, resorptive processes, and much more.